RiotGamesMinions/thor-scmversion/README.md

 new tag, and write the VERSION file.
 Now the artifact you build will have the right version information, every time.

+### You manage the major and minor

+When you make significant changes, you can bump the major or minor number yourself with `thor version:bump minor`.
+This will create a tag with a .0 patch level, so the next build made by the server will be .1 patch level.

 ## Contributing

 1. Fork it